A Systematic Performance Analysis of Deep Perceptual Loss Networks: Breaking Transfer Learning Conventions: Introduction

 \subsection{Scope}

 There are many aspects to consider when implementing a loss network for deep perceptual loss.
-There is an abundance of neural network architectures available, plenty of datasets that could be used to train them, and a plethora of ways to perform feature extractions from those networks.
-It is clearly outside the scope of any one study to look into them all.
+There is an abundance of neural network architectures available, plenty of datasets that could be used to train them, and a plethora of ways to perform feature extraction from those networks.
+It is clearly outside the scope of any one study to look into them all, but through analyzing carefully curated combinations much insight can be gained.

-This work investigates how the selection of pretrained architecture and feature extraction points affects the performance of loss networks when used on different deep perceptual loss tasks.
-It does this by systematically testing a wide variety of easily accessible and well-known pretrained Convolutional Neural Networks (CNNs) architectures and comparing their performance as loss networks with four different extraction points.
-The performance is evaluated on four prior works that have used pretrained loss networks~\cite{zhang2018unreasonable, johnson2016perceptual, mosinska2018beyond, pihlgren2021pretraining}.
-The experiments of those previous works are used as benchmarks where the original loss networks have been replaced with the ones examined in this work.
-The results obtained from these benchmark experiments have been analyzed to gain insight into how the choice of architecture and feature extraction point affects performance.
-These insights have been the basis for further suggestions on how to select pretrained architectures and extraction points for loss networks.
-An illustration of the procedure followed in this work, from the four prior works and loss networks to the analysis, is shown in Fig~\ref{fig:visual_abstract}.
+This work investigates how the selection of pretrained architecture and feature extraction layers affects the performance of loss networks when used on different deep perceptual loss tasks.
+It does this by systematically evaluating loss networks based on 14 easily accessible and well-known pretrained CNN architectures and comparing their performance as loss networks with deep features extracted at four different layers.
+The loss networks are evaluated as perceptual similarity metrics and as part of deep perceptual loss to train models.
+For deep perceptual similarity, they are applied as metrics of similarity and scored by their alignment with human perception.
+For deep perceptual loss, they are applied to train models for each of the three major application areas of deep perceptual loss; image synthesis and transformation, pixel-level prediction, and image embedding.

-The four benchmarks represent four different applications of loss networks.
-Benchmark~1~\cite{zhang2018unreasonable} evaluates the loss networks as a perceptual similarity metrics on the BAPPS dataset.
-Benchmark~2~\cite{johnson2016perceptual} evaluates image transformation networks trained for super-resolution with the loss networks on the Set5~\cite{Bevilacqua2012LowComplexitySS}, Set14~\cite{Zeyde2010OnSI} and BSD100~\cite{Huang2015SingleIS} datasets.
-Benchmark~3~\cite{mosinska2018beyond} evaluates U-nets~\cite{ronneberger2015u} trained with the loss networks on the MRD datset~\cite{mnih2013machine}.
-Benchmark~4~\cite{pihlgren2021pretraining} evaluates autoencoders trained with the loss networks by the performance of MLPs trained to perform classification using the learned embeddings on the SVHN~\cite{netzer2011reading} and STL-10~\cite{coates2011analysis} datasets.
-For each benchmark a set of performance scores are gathered for each loss network.
-Details regarding the four benchmarks and justification for their use can be found in Section~\ref{sec:benchmarks}.